 Victorian Clinical Genetic Services

 Meaghan Wall is a Haematologist and Genetic Pathologist at VCGS (Victorian Clinical Genetics Services).
 She studied medicine at Monash University and received her PhD from the University of Melbourne.
-In addition to being a Victorian Councilor of the HSANZ, Meaghan serves as Cytogeneticist to the Australasian Leukaemia and Lymphoma Group National Blood Cancer Registry and is a member of the Human Genetics Society of Australasia and the Australasian Society of Diagnostic Genomics.
+In addition to being a Victorian Councillor of the HSANZ, Meaghan serves as Cytogeneticist to the Australasian Leukaemia and Lymphoma Group National Blood Cancer Registry.
+In addition, Meaghan and is a member of the Human Genetics Society of Australasia and the Australasian Society of Diagnostic Genomics.
 Meaghan’s research encompasses cancer cell biology and cancer genetics, with a focus on haematological malignancies.
 She has co-authored more than 50 peer-reviewed papers and two book chapters.
 Meaghan is also actively involved in education and teaching and is a haematology examiner for the Royal Australasian College of Pathologists.

 New South Wales